Nikoleta-v3/Nikoleta-v3.github.io/students/franziska_lesigang.md

 <h1>Franziska Lesigang</h1>

+Franziska is a PhD student at the IT:U Linz, co-supervised by me.
+She is investigating repeated games with multiple players.

 Franziska visited and joined the *Group Dynamics of Social Behaviour* in August until September 2024 for an internship and was co-supervised by me and Dr. Christian Hilbe.